dylanrush/categorical-sectional/readme.md

 Value  | Description
 ------ | ------------------------------------------------------------------------------------------------
-ws2801 | Use WS2801 based light strands like those from AdaFruit pwm    | Use pulse width modulation based LEDs.
-This can have their colors changed more than normal LEDs. led    | Use standard LEDs that have a positive wire for each color and a common ground.
+ws2801 | Use WS2801 based light strands like those from AdaFruit ws281x | Use WS2811, WS2812, or WS2812B LEDs.
+These are branded as "NeoPixels" by AdaFruit.
+led    | Use standard LEDs that have a positive wire for each color and a common ground.

 #### pixel_count